DPM Spray: Particle Type, Direct Injection Type Setup

 Cone

-This type is defined for three-dimensional problems; we can specify its kind from the cone type section.
-The types of conical shapes are point, hollow, ring, solid, each explained in order according to the simulations that have been done; the animation of each one is given separately:
+This type is defined for three-dimensional problems and injects the particles like a conical pattern; we can specify its kind from the cone type section.
+The types of conical shapes are point, hollow, ring, and solid, each explained.

-The following figure is an example of a simulation that has already been done, and animation has been taken in this field, which is given in the following order:
+The following figure is an example of a simulation that has already been done.

-The next type of cone subset is called the ring cone, which, as its name suggests, is published as a ring, which has the following specifications:
+The next type of cone subset is called the ring cone, which, as its name suggests, is published as a ring that has the following specifications:

 The following figure is an example of a case study: